 We have implemented several measures to ensure that not only do students study the right degree, but also have the necessary skills to succeed in the world of employment once they have graduated.

-From Careers Summer Schools for graduates to our specific volunteering service, UB-inVolved, we offer a variety of ways for our students to gain those all important practical skills that stretch beyond the classroom.
+From Careers Events for graduates to our specific volunteering service, UB-inVolved, we offer a variety of ways for our students to gain those all important practical skills that stretch beyond the classroom.

 For more information on employability and other related topics take a look at the Careers Advice Service.